Where to start with the Lisp language

-If you're asking why lisp?-- or If Lisp Is So Great, why don't more people use it?-- I offer my personal answer, direct you to the back cover of Practical Common Lisp, a well respected study of languages and of course, Paul Graham's much discussed 2002 essay.
+If you're asking why lisp?-- or If Lisp Is So Great, why don't more people use it?-- I offer my personal answer and opinions, direct you to the back cover of Practical Common Lisp, a well respected study of languages and of course, Paul Graham's much discussed 2002 essay.

 If you question Lisp's speed or power, these have long been addressed.
 As with anything, the more you know (and can get out of your own way), the better you become.
 Books mentioned below can help you get there.

 - On-line Book: Practical Common Lisp -- HIGHLY RECOMMENDED

 - by Peter Seibel;